sebsto/amplify-ios-workshop/BOA332/instructions/content/50_add_images/20_client_code.md

     var park: String
     var category: Category
     var isFavorite: Bool

+    // advertise changes on this property.
+This will allow Views to refresh when image is changed.
+    @Published var image : Image = ImageStore.shared.placeholder()

     // consequence is that I need to add the constructor from decoder required init(from decoder: Decoder) throws {
          let container = try decoder.container(keyedBy: LandmarkKeys.self) // defining our (keyed) container